Edwardjykim/kickstarter-analysis/README.md

 # kickstarter-analysis
-dmo on how to use github
+demo on how to use github